 Aspects requiring particular attention and further analysis will be marked in the heat map.
-In the following step, we will use outcomes of the economic modelling to assess potential impacts of the future agreements on wages (for skilled and unskilled workers), prices, welfare, and inequality, modelled separately for the EU and India, and each of the analysed scenarios.
+In the following step we will use outcomes of the economic modelling to assess potential impacts of the future agreements on wages (for skilled and unskilled workers), prices, welfare, and inequality.
 We will also refer to the modelling results related to employment changes, given that job creation contributes to poverty reduction.
 Their comparison with findings from the analysis of the current situation should allow for drawing conclusions regarding effects of the two future agreements for different groups in the population.
 The desk research will be complemented by stakeholder engagement and the analysis will finish with conclusions and recommendations.